Alps-Engineering/Project-Atelier/ReviewsAPI/README.md

 #### Horizontal Scaling

-The process of scaling servers to handle more traffic is quite simple, albeit manual.
-Create another EC2 T2.micro and set it up just like the first.
+The process of scaling servers to handle more traffic is quite simple, albeit a manual one.
+Simply create another EC2 T2.micro and set it up just like the first.

-Having spun up a second server, I looked into the load balancer offering from AWS.
-Implementing the load balancer from within the AWS is extremely easy and allows AWS to do the majority of the configuration.
+Having spun up a second server, a load balancer is required.
+Implementing the load balancer from within the AWS ecosystem is extremely easy and allows AWS to do the majority of the configuration.

-However, when running stress tests with Loader on the dual server/load balancer system, there are extreme performance drops.
+However, running the stress tests on the dual server/load balancer system, returned extreme performance drops.

 ![Loader.io 500 users for 60 seconds](Loader/ksnip_20210702-115104.png)

-I investigated spreading the instances across availability zones, but this didn't result in any discernable differences.
+Spreading the instances across availability zones, didn't result in any discernable differences.
 The main challenge for future development on this project will be troubleshooting this functionality.

 ---
 ---

 ### Summary

 This project is an exploration into system design with the sole purpose of gaining experience and knowledge.
-Starting with over 31 million records in .csv files, we loaded the data into a fresh database, transforming it as needed in the process.
-After getting some benchmarks, we optimized the performance of our database by indexing the necessary columns.
-We established routes for each of the five endpoints and wrote algorithms to shape the data before responding.
-We deployed the system using AWS's EC2 service with an instance for the database and another instance for each server.
-We used Loader cloud based testing suite to stress test our server.
+The process began with over 31 million records in .csv files that were loaded into a fresh database.
+Artillery provided some benchmarks before optimization.
+Database performance peaked after the indexing of all necessary columns.
+The API routes for each of the five endpoints received algorithms to shape the data into what the front-end expects.
+Database queries joined to decrease the number of queries necessarry.
+The system was deployed using AWS's EC2 service with an instance for the database and another instance for each server.
+Loader's cloud based testing suite provided stress tests of our server.

 ---
 ---